shybovycha/shybovycha.github.io/_posts/2020-01-10-a-response-to-response-to-hello-world.md

 }
 ```

-What Caleb did was string concatenation in memory, creating a big string in memory and then calling the system function to print it out only once.
+What Caleb did was string concatenation in memory, creating a big string in memory and then called the system function to print it out all at once.
-Indeed this is way more performant than making an IO syscall every iteration.
+Indeed, this is way more performant than making an IO syscall every iteration for a short string.

-Since Caleb did not provide an equal program in Assembly, I decided to fill this gap.
+Since Caleb did not provide an equal optimized code in Assembly, I decided to fill this gap.
-I have spent quite some time (predominantly because I am quite rusty with Assembly at the moment and I forgot that different OSes use [different calling conventions](https://en.wikipedia.org/wiki/X86_calling_conventions)).
+I have spent quite some time (predominantly because I am quite rusty with Assembly at the moment and I forgot that different operating systems use [different calling conventions](https://en.wikipedia.org/wiki/X86_calling_conventions)).
-I came up with the code in Assembly that does exactly the same - allocates the memory, fills it with the repeated `"hello world"` string and then makes a syscall to print it to the console.
+I came up with the code in Assembly that does exactly the same as what the optimized Go version does - allocate the memory, fill it with the repeated `"hello world"` string and then make a syscall to print it to the console.

-### My optimized Assembly
+### My optimized Assembly version

 <div class="content-read-marker" data-fraction="25"></div>